kamusis/Accountant_Classic/Docs/CurrencyTracker-Usage.md

 Notes:

 - Metadata does not affect aggregates; it records raw source fields for analysis.
-- "Gain" counts are occurrences of `quantityGainSource`; "Lost" counts are occurrences of `quantityLostSource`.
+- "Gain" counts are occurrences of `quantityGainSource`.
+- "Lost/Destroy" counts are occurrences of the negative-direction source field.
+On WoW 11.0.2+, this field is named `destroyReason` (previously `quantityLostSource`).
+We continue to store it under the `lost` bucket for backward compatibility.

 ---